suchnsuch/Hawthorn/README.md

-# BehaviorTrees
+# Hawthorn

-BehaviorTrees is a C#-based behavior tree library.
-Its goal is to create a programming-oriented behavior tree system that provides excellent ergonimics and type safety.
+Hawthorn is a C# behavior tree library.
+It provides a programming-oriented behavior tree system with excellent ergonimics and type safety.